EmanuelClaudiu/uni-year1-sem1-fp-lab5-Expenses/README.md

  App that manages expenses.
 This is the first time I've ever used layered architecture, aswell as modular programming.

 Statement:
-Manage a list of expenses.
+&nbsp;&nbsp;&nbsp;&nbsp;Manage a list of expenses.
 Each expense has a day (integer between 1 and 30), amount of money (positive integer) and expense type (string).
 Provide the user the following features:
 - Add a new expense read to the list.
 Expense data is read from the console.
 - Show the list of expenses on the console.